 Lysine is one of the eight essential amino acids and one of the 22 proteinogenic amino acids.
 The human body cannot produce essential amino acids, therefore we need to include these in our diet.

 Lysine is particularly important for the immune system as it has a crucial role in developing antibodies.
 Additionally this amino acid has important antiviral properties.
 Studies have shown that it is especially beneficial for safeguarding against the herpes virus.

-There is also evidence that L-lysine increases the effectiveness of L-arginine in promoting human growth hormone (HGH) release.
-Suminski and colleagues found that HGH was increased when weightlifters ingested Arginine and Lysine without exercise2.
+Scientists have also found evidence that it increases the effectiveness of L-arginine in promoting human growth hormone (HGH) release.
+Suminski and colleagues found that HGH levels were greater when weightlifters ingested arginine and lysine without exercise1.

 Good sources of this essential amino acid include fish, eggs, cheese, lima beans, potatoes, red meat, milk, yeast, and soy products.

 Scientists have found that this amino acid can reduce blood sugar levels in patients with type 2 diabetes6.
 Supplements may also reduce blood clotting., therefore they should not be taken in certain cases including before surgery.
 If in doubt, check with your doctor.

 The RDI (Recommended Daily Intake) for lysine is 38 mg per kilo per day.
 Therefore the daily total for a 60kg (132 lbs) female is 2,280 mg, and for an 80kg (176 lbs) male the daily total is 3,040 mg .

 As a rough guide, scientists recommend taking between 500mg and 1,500 mg daily for the prophylaxis of herpes simplex, ideally in combination with zinc and vitamin C. The daily dose for treatment of an active herpes simplex infection should be 3,000 mg per day.